weDevsOfficial/wp-project-manager/readme.txt

 * Messages are used for discussing the project with co-workers of that project
 * You can add attachments on messages
+* Edit and stylize messages
-* Comments can be made for discussion
+* Comments can be made for discussion or collaboration

 **Files**